kubakrukar/kubakrukar.github.io/index.md

 My background and approach are interdisciplinary, with an MA in psychology, a PhD from a department of architecture, and postdoctoral experience in geoinformatics.
 Methods I work with include virtual reality, mobile eye-tracking, spatial computation, Bayesian statistics, and architectural theory of Space Syntax.

-I am based at the [Institute for Geoinformatics](https://www.uni-muenster.de/Geoinformatics/en/index.html) in Münster, Germany where I'm currently starting up [Spatial and Architectural Cognition Lab](https://www.uni-muenster.de/Geoinformatics/sparc/about/about.html) ([and we are recruiting!](https://www.findaphd.com/phds/project/phd-scholarship-on-architectural-cognition-and-computation/?p162726)).
-Previously I've spent some time as a Visiting Fellow at [Future Cities Lab](https://sec.ethz.ch/research/fcl.html) in Singapore.
-Prior to that I was at [Northumbria University](https://www.northumbria.ac.uk) in Newcastle, UK.
+I am based at the [Institute for Geoinformatics](https://www.uni-muenster.de/Geoinformatics/en/index.html) in Münster, Germany where I'm currently setting up [Spatial and Architectural Cognition Lab](https://www.uni-muenster.de/Geoinformatics/sparc/about/about.html) ([and we are recruiting!](https://www.findaphd.com/phds/project/phd-scholarship-on-architectural-cognition-and-computation/?p162726)).
+Previously I've spent some time as a Visiting Fellow with Christoph Hölscher at [Future Cities Lab](https://sec.ethz.ch/research/fcl.html) in Singapore.
+Prior to that I did my PhD with Ruth Dalton at [Northumbria University](https://www.northumbria.ac.uk) in Newcastle, UK.

 For selected projects, see below.